stefanos-86/UnrealInvaders/README.md

 ## And the unit tests?
 This seems to be another dark spot in the Unreal world.
 The engine can do automated tests (here is [a very good tutorial](https://www.youtube.com/watch?v=f4LpDXjFgVQ)).

 I played around with the system a bit, it can be quickly adapted to run "unit tests" (you may need to code some assertions, but that is easy).
+But it is not as "agile" as the usual, dedicated, unit test frameworks.
-But then I decided it was not worth it, this is such a basic project.
+In the end I decided it was not worth it, this is such a basic project.

 ## Copyright!